zelos-alpha/demeter/docs/source/index.rst

 Introduction
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Demeter is a backtesting framework for Defi of ethereum-like chain.
 It allows investors test their strategy and evaluate return rate with real market data.
-At present, demeter support backtest on uniswap v3 and aave v3
+At present, demeter support backtest on

+- Uniswap v3
+- Aave v3
+- Deribit option
+- Squeeth
+- Gmx V1

 Demeter's style is borrowed from backtrader, allowing developers of traditional financial engineering to get started quickly.